Aaron100-prog/futurecasio.github.io/index.md

   <center>
     <p><br></p>
     <p><br></p>
-  <p>From our calculator to a large variety of tools & gadgets, we have everything that your heart desires.</p>
+  <p>Would you like a Hightech-math product with a big range of tools & gadgets, or even a product sleeve and case to go with it?</p>
+  <p>Then hit it!</p>
   <a href="https://aaron100-prog.github.io/futurecasio.github.io/Shop" class="button">Shop</a>
     <p><br></p>
     </center>